 CSPs rank potential customers as either high risk or low risk.
-CSPs must perform full due diligence with high risk customers, whereas they can adopt simplified measures for low risk customers.
-Low risk customers are typically public companies listed on the stock exchange, as they are already subject to certain disclosure requirements.
+CSPs must perform full due diligence with top risk customers, whereas they can adopt simplified measures for low-risk customers.
+Low-risk customers are typically public companies listed on the stock exchange, as they are already subject to specific disclosure requirements.

 INITIAL DUE DILIGENCE